-Parents may defer their child's entry to the School until later in the school year but not beyond the point at which the child reaches compulsory school age, and not beyond the beginning of the final term of the School year the offer was made for whichever is the sooner.
-Where the parents wish, children may attend part-time until later in the School year but not beyond the point at which they reach compulsory school age.
-Parents must contact the Headteacher to make these arrangements.
+Parents/carers may defer their child's entry to the School until later in the school year but not beyond the point at which the child reaches compulsory school age, and not beyond the beginning of the final term of the School year the offer was made for whichever is the sooner.
+Where the parents/carers wish, students may attend part-time until later in the School year but not beyond the point at which they reach compulsory school age.
+Parents/carers must contact the Headteacher to make these arrangements.